You've Got Questions...We've Got Answers!

 A: Our Sea Salt Chocolate Chip and Mint Chip flavors do contain soy.
 All Beckon flavors are produced in a facility that processes soy.

-A: While we do not classify our ice cream as low calorie or low sugar, we pride ourselves on delicious ice cream using clean ingredients.
+A: While we do not classify our ice cream as low calorie or low in sugar, we pride ourselves on delicious ice cream using clean ingredients.

 A: Beckon is currently available in Whole Foods, Roche Bros, and other specialty retailers throughout Northeast, from Maine to New York- and online!
 For a complete list of locations, click here.